Tajtaj/planets-of-the-universe/_posts/planet-types/0000-02-02-terristerial.markdown

 ---
-title: Terristerial
+title: Terrestrial
 category: planet-type
-folder: terristerial
+folder: terrestrial
 ---
-It is Terristerial.
+It is Terrestrial.